-2 This is an example of "Euro cost averaging", which dampens the effect of volatility compared to the investment of a lump sum amount.
+$^2$ This is an example of "Euro cost averaging", which dampens the effect of volatility compared to the investment of a lump sum amount.

-- This paper sets out how assumptions can be derived for asset classes at a high level.
-There is no reason why all assumptions in this paper would not also be applicable for sustainable investments within each of the respective asset classes. - There is broad acknowledgement across the investment industry that including sustainability as part of the investment process provides a wider perspective on risk, potentially reducing volatility and enhancing risk-adjusted returns. - Climate change is an area of increasing focus from an investment perspective, both as a risk to potential returns as well as an investment opportunity.
-When considering long-term returns, climate scenario modelling may be used, to give additional insights into climate-related risks and opportunities. - The paper has not evaluated whether it would be reasonable to adjust the assumptions for sustainable investment strategies.
+- There is broad acknowledgement across the investment industry that including sustainability as part of the investment process provides a wider perspective on risk, potentially reducing volatility and enhancing risk-adjusted returns. - Climate change and biodiversity loss are significant and growing areas of focus from an investment perspective, both as a risk to potential returns as well as an investment opportunity. - The paper has not evaluated whether it would be reasonable to adjust the assumptions for sustainable investment strategies.
 However, some areas of sustainable investment may provide exposure to different areas of the investment market, potentially increasing the diversification benefit.
+On the other hand, certain sustainable investment strategies may seek to exclude significant portions of the investable universe and the risks arising from increased concentration should be considered in the assumption setting process.

-Given the varied uses of this paper as well as the nature of work for our members, members are pointed to the following additional resources:
+Given the varied uses of this paper as well as the nature of work for our members, members are pointed to additional related resources in Appendix 1.